Provenance: Works of art and antiques

 An expert certification can mean the difference between an object having no value and being worth a fortune.
 Certifications themselves may be open to question.
-Jacques van Meegeren forged the work of his father Han van Meegeren (who in his turn had forged the work of Vermeer).
-Jacques sometimes produced a certificate with his forgeries stating that a work was created by his father.
+Jacques van Meegeren forged the work of his father Han van Meegeren, who had forged the work of Vermeer.
+Jacques sometimes produced a certificate with his forgeries, stating that a work was created by his father.

 John Drewe was able to pass off as genuine paintings, a large number of forgeries that would have easily been recognised as such by scientific examination.
-He established an impressive (but false) provenance and because of this galleries and dealers accepted the paintings as genuine.
+He established an impressive, but false provenance.
+Because of this, galleries and dealers accepted the paintings as genuine.
 He created this false provenance by forging letters and other documents, including false entries in earlier exhibition catalogues.

 Sometimes provenance can be as simple as a photograph of the item with its original owner.
 Simple yet definitive documentation such as that can increase its value by an order of magnitude, but only if the owner was of high renown.
 Many items that were sold at auction have gone far past their estimates because of a photograph showing that item with a famous person.
 Some examples include antiques owned by politicians, musicians, artists, actors, etc.

 In the context of discussions about the restitution of cultural objects in museum collections of colonial origin, the AfricaMuseum in Belgium started to publicly present information about such objects in its permanent exhibition in 2021.